-10 Positions of Trust
+Positions of Trust

-As a result of the roles and authority that any members of the Football Club's staffing team hold, they are considered to be in a position of trust in relation to those in their care.
+Any position which a members of the Football Club's staffing team hold, is considered to be in a position of trust in relation to those in their care.
 Thus, carrying authority, status, power and responsibility.

 If the staff involved are positive role models, displaying high moral and ethical standards the impact on adult at risks development can be significant.
 Thus, meaning that staff in a position of trust must not abuse their power for personal advantage or gratification or that of others.
 Any such abuse will be regarded as gross misconduct.
 All reports of abusing a position of trust must be reported through to any member of the safeguarding team or Match Day Key Staff.